PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 === "Good practice: examples"

+    The case studies below demonstrate how Panopto and recorded videos have been applied in module sites across the University.
+You can also browse our [full set of case studies](../training/case-studies/index.md) for more examples.

     ??? case-study "Case study: Enhancing in-person learning opportunities by using recorded media"

         Scott Slorach describes how he uses online resources built on short video recordings to increase the number of learning points and increase the overall load of active learning.